chenxingqiang/jax-sklearn/doc/modules/multiclass.rst

 -------------------

-The **one-vs-rest** strategy, also known as **one-vs-all**, is implemented in :class:`~sklearn.multiclass.OneVsRestClassifier`.
+The **one-vs-rest** strategy, also known as **one-vs-all**, is implemented in :class:`~xlearn.multiclass.OneVsRestClassifier`.
 The strategy consists in fitting one classifier per class.
 For each classifier, the class is fitted against all the other classes.
 In addition to its computational efficiency (only `n_classes` classifiers are needed), one advantage of this approach is